notHrishidev/8bCPU-Proteus/README.md

 6. Start simulating by pressing the play button.

 # How it works
 The pattern generator continuously outputs the bits in the pattern provided.
 During the first 10 seconds, a 32hz clock loads the instruction memory with this pattern in a serial mode.
-This clock shouldnt be altered in any way.
+This clock shouldn’t be altered in any way.
 No other parameters in the pattern generator or the clock should be changed except for the Pattern itself.
-It takes 8 seconds to load the 256 bits of instructions to the instruction memory (1/32 x 16registers x 16 bit instruction word).
-An extra two seconds is given as buffer time in order to account for the computing power limitaations of the host machine and the subsequent clock skipping and bugs.
+It takes 8 seconds to load the 256 bits of instructions to the instruction memory (1/32 x 16 registers x 16 bit instruction word).
+An extra two seconds is given as buffer time in order to account for the computing power limitations of the host machine and the subsequent clock skipping and bugs.
 The clock that drives the program counter is separate from the clock used to load the Instruction memory.
 The frequency of this clock can be varied freely as it only changes the speed of execution.
 This clock frequency also must be selected based on the hardware that the program in running on as the circuit simulation gets heavy on the CPU very fast.
 Once the 10 seconds is over the clock starts and instructions are executed.
 Incase there is no loops in the program, the program is executed from the first line again as there is no HALT feature.